awsdocs/amazon-dynamodb-developer-guide/doc_source/GSILowLevelDotNet.md

    For example, create a `CreateTableRequest` object to create a table and `QueryRequest` object to query a table or an index\.

-1. Execute the appropriate method provided by the client that you created in the preceding step\.
+1. Run the appropriate method provided by the client that you created in the preceding step\.

 **Topics**
 + [Create a Table with a Global Secondary Index](#GSILowLevelDotNet.CreateTableWithIndex)